 I agree that I may withdraw my consent at any time without penalty or adverse effects.
 If I wish to withdraw consent, I will deliver written notice of withdrawal to my CPSE program coordinator.

-Student Name

-Signature

-Date

-(Check and initial one option)

-Use my full name in association with my Student Work.

-Use only my first name in association with my Student Work.

-Do not use my name in association with my Student Work.
+Student Name Signature Date Witness Name Signature Date (Check and initial one option) Use my full name in association on with my Student Work.
+Use only my first name in ass ociation with my Student Work.
+Do not use my name in assoc ation with my Student Work.